-South Florida is a hub for the booming cruising industry and its ports host cruise ships from most of the major cruise lines, including Royal Caribbean, Norwegian and Carnival.
-What most people do not know is that when they sign a cruise line’s ticket to board its ships, they are also signing a contract which requires a lawsuit be filed in federal court in Miami, Florida within one year of an accident.
+South Florida is a hub for the booming cruising industry, and its ports host cruise ships from most of the major cruise lines, including Royal Caribbean, Norwegian and Carnival.
+What most people do not know is that when they sign a cruise line’s ticket to board its ships, they are also signing a contract which requires a lawsuit be filed in federal court in Miami, Florida, within one year of an accident.

 Exposure to asbestos and asbestos-containing products is a proven cause of several serious health issues that can ultimately lead to an untimely death.
-For example, mesothelioma is rare yet deadly form of cancer directly linked to exposure to asbestos.
-Other diseases linked to asbestos exposure include lung cancer and asbestosis and asbestos exposure also increases the risk of stomach, gallbladder, larynx and kidney cancer.
+For example, mesothelioma is a rare yet deadly form of cancer directly linked to exposure to asbestos.
+Other diseases linked to asbestos exposure include lung cancer and asbestosis, and asbestos exposure also increases the risk of stomach, gallbladder, larynx and kidney cancer.
 Asbestos-related diseases can take many years to develop, often manifesting after a career that involved exposure to asbestos-containing products, such as a joint compound or brake pads.
-If you or a loved-one have been diagnosed with one of the diseases mentioned above and have a history of asbestos exposure, contact Steinberg Law to discuss your rights.
+If you or a loved one have been diagnosed with one of the diseases mentioned above and have a history of asbestos exposure, contact Steinberg Law to discuss your rights.

 A criminal charge can affect a person’s entire life, potentially threatening employment, financial stability, driving privileges, and even personal freedom.
-Attorney Brett Steinberg understands what is at stake when you or a loved one is accused of a crime, and will fight by your side, with every resource available, to make sure your rights are protected.
+Attorney Brett Steinberg understands what is at stake when you or a loved one is accused of a crime and will fight by your side, with every resource available, to make sure your rights are protected.

 Attorney Brett Steinberg is a former public defender with a proven record of obtaining optimal outcomes in criminal cases.
-He will examine every aspect of your case to ascertain that both the letter and the spirit of the law are followed, and will work closely with you until your case is resolved.
+He will examine every aspect of your case to ascertain that both the letter and the spirit of the law are followed and will work closely with you until your case is resolved.
 He is accomplished at handling both jury and non-jury cases.